AiForAgriculture/aiforagriculture.github.io/design_thinking.md

  - ***Competitive List***

-List of organizations that we studied.
-These firms used AI in one way or other to improve Agriculture.

 | #  | Who                                                                                                                  | Keywords / Core business / Uniqueness                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 | -- | -------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |